This is a disk utilization graph on a heavily loaded Graphite box. In this case, a Dell with a MegaRAID, but that actually does not matter too much.

 SSD still are disk-like devices.
 We are reading sectors at a time instead of individual bytes, and especially in writes we are re-flashing large blocks, 64 KB in size or larger, depending on the hardware.
 Smart internal controllers in SSDs are trying to take care of these things in the background.

 With Optane, this block structure of disks can and will go away.
-The proper abstraction for Optane is not a file, but is memory – persistent, byte addressable memory within two orders of magnitude of RAM speed.
+The proper abstraction for Optane is not a file, but is memory - persistent, byte addressable memory within an order of magnitude of RAM speed.

 “Forget caches, just make everything fast all the time.” – Nicolai Plum